coffeeroaster/akash-xmrig/README.md

 # Mine Monero with xmrig on [ Akash ](https://akash.network)

 This project's goal is to use xmrig on Akash.
-Akash is an exciting crypto project that allows data centers to rent underutilized compute capacity in the form of a decentralized kubernetes service.
-Akash is a very exciting and disruptive technology that is certainly worth a look [ Akash ](https://akash.network).
+Akash is a crypto project that allows data centers the ability to rent underutilized compute capacity in the form of a decentralized kubernetes service akin to AWS, Azure, etc.

-To use Akash, you need to first purchase

- fully decentralized fashion. hardware to rent out hardware / space on the open market
-# Background and current status

-This repository successfuly deploys an xmrig on the Akash network.
-Akash is an exciting crypto project
+XMRig [ XMRig ] is high performance crypto mining platform for Monero.
+This is particularly challenging to work with cloud infrastructure as it can require extensive CPU / memory resources.

 # Buy me a coffee to keep the work going